qble2/poe-spring-app/README.md

+>*Disclaimer:*
+>- *This project main purpose was a learning experience to tackle Thymeleaf and HTMX integration with Spring Boot.*
+>- *It may contain unpolished code that needs to be refactored and modernized.*

 # POE Spring

 A Java [Spring Boot](https://spring.io/projects/spring-boot) web application that acts as a bridge between a user and two third party APIs [[1]](https://www.pathofexile.com/developer/docs/reference) [[2]](https://github.com/5k-mirrors/misc-poe-tools/blob/master/doc/poe-ninja-api.md).